Central Waterfront, Seattle: Piers 57–63

+The view of Pier 57 from Seattle's Pier 56 in summer 2026.

 Schwabacher Wharf (now Pier 58) in 1900.

 The city purchased Pier 57 in 1971 and Piers 58 to 61 in 1978, after cargo shipping at the piers was relocated years earlier to the container port to the south.
 In 1989, the city traded Pier 57 for Piers 62 and 63.

 Pier 57 (originally Pier 6) near the foot of University Street was built in 1902 by the Miller and Geske Construction Company and repeatedly modified over the course of the next decade.
 It was originally built for the John B. Agen Company.
 In 1909, the pier passed into the hands of the Chicago, Milwaukee & St. Paul Railroad, the last of four transcontinental railroads to reach Seattle.
 The Chicago, Milwaukee & St. Paul was commonly known as the "Milwaukee Road", so the pier became known as the "Milwaukee Pier".
 It soon became the terminal for the McCormick Steamship Line, the Munson McCormick Line and Osaka Shosen Kaisha, and by the mid-1930s was also known as the "McCormick Terminal".
 In the 1950s at least part of the pier was used for fish processing.
 By the 1960s, the Port of Seattle owned the pier, and had cut holes in the deck for recreational fishing, but the pilings were deteriorating and the pier was settling unevenly.
 In 1971, the City purchased the pier from the Port and renovated it over the next three years.
 The renovated pier, now known as the "Bay Pavilion", has restaurants, shops, an amusement arcade, and an early 20th-century carousel.
 In June 2012 a 175-foot Ferris wheel, the Seattle Great Wheel, opened.
 The wheel has 42 climate-controlled gondolas, each holding up to six passengers.
 Pier 57 is now privately owned after the city traded it for Piers 62 and 63.

 Pier 58 (originally Pier 7) was constructed during the same period as the renovation of Pier 57, Waterfront Park, designed by the Bumgardner Partnership and consultants, was constructed on the site of the Schwabacher Wharf demolished in the 1950s.
 The Schwabacher Wharf had been just far enough north to survive the Great Seattle Fire in 1889.
 In the 1890s, it was the site of two prominent events in the city's history.
 The freighter Miike Maru opened Seattle's Japan trade by docking there August 31, 1896.
 Less than a year later, July 17, 1897, the steamship Portland arrived from Alaska bearing a "ton of gold", from the Klondike, Yukon.
 The ensuing Yukon Gold Rush formed strong bonds between Seattle and Alaska, and brought enormous wealth to Seattle as the "Gateway to Alaska".

 The Seattle Aquarium at Pier 59 in 2008.